italiangrid/pkg.storm-client/rpm/README.md

-# RPM packaging for  StoRM Native Libs
+# RPM packaging for StoRM Client

 ## Usage

 `build-images.sh` builds the Docker images used to create the packages:

+- `italiangrid/pkg.storm-client:centos6
-- `italiangrid/pkg.storm-client:centos6`
+- `italiangrid/pkg.storm-client:centos7

 These images depend on the following common images:

 - italiangrid/build-centos6
+- italiangrid/build-centos7

 `push-images.sh` pushes the images to a private Docker registry whose host must be defined with the `DOCKER_REGISTRY_HOST` environment variable.